fisodd/www-fisodd-com/content/_index.rst

 Welcome to `Fisodd </post/f-is-odd/>`__.

-A home for `Alexander Carlton's </info/alexander>`__ professional work, mostly Data Visualizations and other Data Science related activities.
+A home for some of `Alexander Carlton's </info/alexander>`__ ongoing professional work;
+projects in website implementations as well as data visualizations and other data science related activities.

 Much of the material here is to expand upon
 `the author's repositories at Github <https://github.com/fisodd>`__.